 This troubleshooting entry applies to selected models only.
 See Locating Controls and Ports (page 13) to see whether your model is equipped with the DVI-D port.
-If your computer is supplied with a port replicator, the port replicator may also have the DVI-D port.
+Note that the (optional) port replicator may also have the DVI-D port.